richardphotolab/API-Order-docs/README.md

 `orderNumber` | _string_ \| _null_ | Provided order number for this item
 `uniqueId` | _string_ \| _null_ | Provided unique id for this item
 `accepted` | _integer_ (`0`/`1`) | Value representing if the order was accepted/successful
+`richardId` | _string_ | Richard's internal identifier
 `createdAt` | _string_ \| _null_ | Full string date and time in UTC when the order was accepted `errors` | _array_<_string_> | Error messages in the event that the order count not be processed

+> :warning: All order responses include Richard's internal identifier.
+This is to provide a stable constant when handling possible issue resolution.

 #### 200 Created